theoryengineers/node-style-guide/Readme.md

 Feel free to use getters that are free from [side effects][sideeffect], like providing a length property for a collection class.

+## Javascript Files

+JavaScript programs should be stored in and delivered as .js files.

+JavaScript code should not be embedded in HTML files unless the code is specific to a single session.
+Code in HTML adds significantly to pageweight with no opportunity for mitigation by caching and compression.

+<script src=filename.js> tags should be placed as late in the body as possible.
+This reduces the effects of delays imposed by script loading on other page components.
+There is no need to use the language or type attributes.
+It is the server, not the script tag, that determines the MIME type.

+## Comments

+Be generous with comments.
+It is useful to leave information that will be read at a later time by people (possibly yourself) who will need to understand what you have done.
+The comments should be well-written and clear, just like the code they are annotating.
+An occasional nugget of humor might be appreciated.
+Frustrations and resentments will not.

+It is important that comments be kept up-to-date.
+Erroneous comments can make programs even harder to read and understand.

+Make comments meaningful.
+Focus on what is not immediately visible.
+Don't waste the reader's time with stuff like

+    i = 0; // Set i to zero.
+Generally use line comments.
+Save block comments for any formal documentation.

 [sideeffect]: http://en.wikipedia.org/wiki/Side_effect_(computer_science)